Why Does Italian Sound So Beautiful?

 According to the Phonetician

-According to the phonetician, Italian is pleasantly perceived by our ears for a whole host of scientific reasons.
-First, the purity of vowels.
+First, we have the purity of vowels.
 The Italian language has 7 spoken vowel sounds (compared to our 20 in English).
 The 5 vowel letters can only be pronounced in one, sometimes two, ways.
 No exceptions.
 The neutral schwa ⟨ə⟩, a vowel that frequently appears in unstressed English syllables, does not exist in traditional Italian.
 The clear sound, easy to read and pronounce, gives a satisfying consistency to the Italian language.

-Second, the Italian language utilises far fewer glottal stops and attacks than the English language.
+Second, the Italian language utilises far fewer glottal stops than the English language.
 On a similar note, the Italian language has an even distribution of vowel sounds and consonants.
 Indeed, it is extremely uncommon to encounter an Italian word with many consonants in a row.
 If you take, for example, the Italian phrase Andiamo a casa (Let’s go home), you will find that the ratio of pronounced vowel sounds and pronounced consonant sounds is fairly even.
 This distribution of sounds and the lack of glottal articulations create an overall smoother sound than in English.

 Another contributing factor to the sweet smoothness of Italian is the fact that the vast majority of words end in a vowel sound.
 There is no harsh ending sound, clipping one word to a close and jarringly disconnecting it from the following word in the phrase.
 This linguistic aspect keeps the smooth, almost melodic, train of sound flowing gracefully into our ears.

-The beautiful rhythm naturally occurring in the Italian language, however, comes in the form of consonants.
+However, the beautiful rhythm naturally occurring in the Italian language comes in the form of consonants.
 In Italian, consonants have a distinctive phonemic duration, upon which meaning is based.
 This phenomenon is most obvious in words containing double consonants, such as the words sette (seven), penna (pen) and palla (ball).
 Were you to pronounce them with single consonants, the meaning would change completely: sete (thirst), pena (penalty) and pala (shovel).
-It is these double consonants that give a unique rhythm to the Italian language, both when it is sung and when it is spoken.
-All of these linguistic conceptions add to the music-like qualities of the Italian language that we have come to love.
+It is these double consonants that give a unique rhythm to the Italian language, both when it is sung and spoken.

 According to the Linguist

-Why is the Amalfi Coast so popular for a honeymoon destination?
+Why is the Amalfi Coast so popular as a honeymoon destination?
 Why do all voice teachers insist their students learn Puccini’s arias?
 Why does ti amo (I love you) make our hearts swoon?
 The answer: because it’s Italian.

-Even after all the science of phonetics and the intricacies of melodic and rhythmic speaking, there is still something to be said about the socio-cultural perspective.
 According to the linguist, our perception of the Italian language is rooted in our views of the Italian culture as a whole.
 When you think of Italy, you probably think about delicious cuisine, luxurious fashion, grandiose operas, and romantic gondola rides along grand canals.
 These mental images come into play, even subconsciously, when you hear the Italian language.
 We equate it with the Arts.
-If we equated Italy with power, economic prestige, and military prowess, we might think Italian sounds powerful, and it might even be a far more common second language in the States.
-Instead, we equate Italy with delicious cuisine, a long and rich history, and luxurious works of art.
-For that reason, we also equate the language with the concepts of deliciousness, luxuriousness, attractiveness and of course, romance.

 From another perspective, linguists also agree that part of our affection for the Italian language also lies in its similarities with English.
 Italian sounds familiar to us.
-Many of the individual sounds that make up the Italian language are also present in our English language.
+Many of the individual sounds that make up the Italian language are also present in the English language.
 Compared to the jarring unfamiliarity of the Mandarin language, Italian sounds familiar, and therefore, pleasant.

 Conclusion